 For those fitting a high flow snorkel, there’s a third benefit – increased performance.
 While on many vehicles a performance upgrade like the Safari ARMAX ECU will provide the most noticeable improvement, followed by a high flow exhaust, a performance snorkel is also an important part of the equation.

-High flow snorkels are simply larger diameter snorkels, our ARMAX Snorkel is 4” or 101.6mm to be exact.
-This is piped in through the vehicle body and into the the air filter box, which needs to be modified to enlarge the intake to receive the additional air flow without obstruction.
+High flow snorkels are simply larger diameter snorkels, our Safari ARMAX Snorkel is 4” or 101.6mm to be exact.
+This is piped in through the vehicle body and into the air filter box, which needs to be modified to enlarge the intake to receive the additional airflow without obstruction.
 From the air ram to the filter box, Safari snorkels are fully sealed and water tight.
 The improvement in our 76 Series?
 A whopping 50% more airflow than the factory setup!

 Like some vehicles, our Cruiser came with a snorkel factory fitted.
 These are not moulded in one continuous piece, and the joint is prone to leak.
-This joint can be sealed to some extent, but it’s hard to check if this cracks opens over time and could leak, it’s the main reason people upgrade these to a one piece snorkel.
+This joint can be sealed to some extent, but it’s hard to check if this cracks open over time and could leak, it’s the main reason people upgrade these to a one-piece snorkel.

 Safari’s air ram has a dual purpose.
 The obvious is to scoop air in.
 The second job is to drop water out.
 In even the heaviest rain, water will drain down the air ram and out through it’s drainage holes, keeping the air filter box dry.